-SOURCE WATER TURBIDITY LEVELS AT NORUMBEGA RESERVOIR December, 1996
+SOURCE WATER FECAL COLIFORMS AND TURBIDITY LEVELS AT NORUMBEGA RESERVOIR

+Samples from Norumbega Reservoir are collected from the reservoir itself before chlorination.
+These samples measure the extent of fecal contamination in the reservoir.
+The SDWA standard is that no more than 20 fecal coliform/100 ml be present in 10% of the samples over a 6-month period.
 Samples for turbidity are measured after chlorination as the water leaves the reservoir.
 The Massachusetts Department of Environmental Protection standard for source water turbidity is 1.0 NTU.

-Turbidity levels at Norumbega have remained well below the DEP standard and averaged 0.23 NTU over the month.
+Fecal coliform levels remained well below the SDWA standard in samples collected from Norumbega Reservoir.
+Turbidity levels at Norumbega have remained well below the DEP standard and averaged 0.24 NTU over the month.